How to take photographs with your computer - Image Sizes and Editing

 If you want your photograph to appear larger or smaller on the computer screen, you could experiment with different resolution DPI settings.
 A lower DPI will result in a smaller picture on screen, and a higher DPI will result in a larger picture on screen.

-If after, experimenting with different resolutions, you still can't make the image the correct size on screen, you could use good quality Photo Editing Software to modify the image:
+If after, experimenting with different resolutions, you still can't make the image the correct size on screen, you could use good quality photo editing software to modify the image:

 • You should try to avoid stretching images, as this can cause lots of distortion.
 Instead, if you need a larger image, retake your photograph at a higher resolution.

-• It's okay to shrink images, provided you have a good quality Photo Editing program - but poor quality programs can distort images even when shrinking an image.
-If you do shrink an image, be sure to shrink it by the same proportion in both the horizontal and vertical dimensions so as to preserve its aspect ratio
+• It's okay to shrink images, provided you have good quality photo editing software - but poor quality software can distort images even when shrinking an image.If you do shrink an image, be sure to shrink it by the same proportion in both the horizontal and vertical dimensions so as to preserve its aspect ratio

 Related Web Sites: